CrossFunctional/drupal-the-right-way/_posts/12-02-01-Frameworks.md

 ## Frameworks {#frameworks_title}

-Rather than re-invent the wheel, many PHP developers use frameworks to build out web applications.
+Rather than re-invent the wheel, many Drupal developers use frameworks to build out web applications.
 Frameworks abstract away many of the low-level concerns and provide helpful, easy-to-use interfaces to complete common tasks.

 You do not need to use a framework for every project.
 Sometimes plain PHP is the right way to go, but if you do need a framework then there are three main types available: